 For more information regarding these criteria, please read the frequently asked questions.

-Use this address lookup tool to determine if your property is located in an equity focus area
+Use this address lookup tool to determine if your property is located in an equity focus area within the Metro boundary

 For this fund, underserved communities are defined as groups of people who have been excluded from decision-making in and the resources from systems of power.
 This includes people who have been excluded because of their age, race, income, ethnicity, gender, immigration status or other identities that are underrepresented within systems of power.

 Funds are intended to be flexible to meet the needs of those providing services.
 Most costs associated with a cleanup or collection event, waste reduction project or preventative effort may qualify.
 Contact Metro to see if your project expenses qualify for funding.
 Some examples of what funds may be spent on include, but are not limited to:

 - Promotional or educational materials for a project or event

 - Disposal costs at a Metro transfer station

 - Organizing a repair or reuse event

 - Transportation costs to dispose of bulky waste

 Funds cannot be used to support political committees or campaigns, lobbying or activities that promote a religious viewpoint.
 Funds are intended to help with expenses before a community cleanup project or event.